Nessun dorma: Luciano Pavarotti

 "Nessun dorma" achieved pop status after Luciano Pavarotti's 1972 recording of it was used as the theme song of BBC television's coverage of the 1990 FIFA World Cup in Italy.
 It subsequently reached no. 2 on the UK Singles Chart.
 Although Pavarotti rarely sang the role of Calaf on stage, "Nessun dorma" became his signature aria and a sporting anthem in its own right, especially for football.
 Pavarotti notably sang the aria during the first Three Tenors concert on the eve of the 1990 FIFA World Cup Final in Rome.
 For an encore, he performed the aria again, taking turns with José Carreras and Plácido Domingo.
 The image of three tenors in full formal dress singing in a World Cup concert captivated the global audience.
 The album of the concert achieved triple platinum record status in the United States alone and went on to outsell all other classical recordings worldwide.
 The number became a regular feature of subsequent Three Tenors concerts, and they performed it at three subsequent FIFA World Cup Finals, in 1994 in Los Angeles, 1998 in Paris, and 2002 in Yokohama.

-Pavarotti gave a rendition of "Nessun dorma" at his final performance, the finale of the 2006 Winter Olympics opening ceremony, although it was later revealed that he had lip-synched the specially pre-recorded performance (at the time of his Winter Olympics appearance, Pavarotti was physically incapable of performing, as he was suffering from pancreatic cancer, to which he succumbed the following year).
+Pavarotti gave a rendition of "Nessun dorma" at his final performance, the finale of the 2006 Winter Olympics opening ceremony, although it was later revealed that he had lip-synched the specially pre-recorded performance as it was too cold for him to sing live.
 His Decca recording of the aria was played at his funeral during the flypast by the Italian Air Force.
 In 2013, the track was certified gold by the Federation of the Italian Music Industry.
+The track was remixed in 2024 by Timmy Trumpet and Steve Aoki.